 Let’s face the facts: airport lounges make the travel experience much more palatable.
 Personally, I’d much rather be sitting in an airport lounge with free food and alcohol right up to boarding time as opposed to sitting elsewhere in the terminal.

-While there are a few cards that provide unlimited lounge visits (I am partial to my Amex Business Platinum card with American Express Global Lounge Collection access), I recognize that they are not for everyone due to the higher annual fees or high spending requirements for the welcome bonuses.
+While there are a few cards that provide unlimited lounge visits (I am partial to my American Express Business Platinum card with American Express Global Lounge Collection access), I recognize that they are not for everyone due to the higher annual fees or high spending requirements for the welcome bonuses.
 With that in mind, the DragonPass program presents a good opportunity for those who are looking to gain access to airport lounges with a variety of premium and non-premium credit cards.

 Let’s dive into the DragonPass lounge program and learn how you can take advantage during your travels.